phillipabplanalp/phillipabplanalp.github.io/_posts/2018-11-12-Robotic-Lawn-Mower.md

 </ol>

 <p class="ex1">
-These are represented as follows:<br>
+These are represented as follows:
 </p>

 <p class="ex2">